Ankush1099/Movie_Rating_Analysis/README.md

-Movie Lens Analysis Project
+## Movie Lens Analysis Project
 This README file outlines the steps to set up and execute the Movie Lens Analysis project, which involves processing and transforming datasets using AWS EMR.
 Adjust the configurations and scripts as per your specific requirements.

-Steps to Follow
+Steps to Follow:
 1. Push Datasets to S3 Bucket
 Upload the datasets to the S3 bucket as a data source.
 Place the datasets in the dataset folder within the S3 bucket.
 command: aws s3 cp /path/to/your/dataset s3://your-bucket-name/dataset/